Xu Tiantian: Awards

-Xu has received the WA China Architecture Award in 2006 and 2008, the Architectural League New York's Young Architects Award in 2008, the Design Vanguard Award in 2009 by Architecture Record, the Moira Gemmill Prize for Emerging Architect in 2019, and the 14th International Prize for Sustainable Architecture Gold Medal.
+Xu has received the WA China Architecture Award in 2006 and 2008, the Architectural League New York's Young Architects Award in 2008, the Design Vanguard Award in 2009 by Architecture Record, the Moira Gemmill Prize for Emerging Architecture in 2019, and the 14th International Prize for Sustainable Architecture Gold Medal.

 She is an Honorary Fellow of the American Institute of Architects.

 In 2022, she received the Swiss Architectural Award for three projects: the reuse of the Shimen Bridge over the Songyin River (2016–2017), the Tofu Factory in Caizhai Village (2017–2018), and the reuse of the Jinyun Quarries (2021–2022).
 She has taught design studio as a visiting professor at the Yale School of Architecture.

+In 2025, Xu was awarded the Wolf Prize in Arts in the architecture category.